lizkrznarich/gdi-python-2/class11/django-tutorial.md

             fig = go.Figure(data=data)
             return pio.to_html(fig)

-We use the [.Bar() method](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Bar.html) of the graph_objects library to create a new bar chart data object and the [.Figure() method](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html) to create the rendered figure.
-Finally, we use the [.to_html()](https://plotly.com/python-api-reference/generated/plotly.io.to_html.html) method of the io library to convert the rendered chart to HTML.
+We use the [.Bar() method](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Bar.html) of the plotly.graph_objects library to create a new bar chart data object and the [.Figure() method](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html) to create the rendered figure.
+Finally, we use the [.to_html()](https://plotly.com/python-api-reference/generated/plotly.io.to_html.html) method of the plotly.io library to convert the rendered chart to HTML.
 These methods accept many more arguments that allow for customization - read the docs for details!

 5. Update your **index()** function to call the **get_chart()** function and pass the returned chart to the template.